Northern Michigan University requires all motor vehicles to be registered for use on the NMU campus.

 If you are a visitor to campus and received a citation please contact Parking Services at (906) 227-1476 or by email to firstname.lastname@example.org.

-|Faculty/Staff (1st Vehicle)||TAXABLE BENEFIT||TAXABLE BENEFIT||
+|Faculty/Staff (1st Vehicle)||BENEFIT||BENEFIT||

 Temporary, Alternate, Handicap and Other Registrations

-4. Temporarily handicapped individuals should contact the Police Department for issuance of a temporary "Handicapped Parking Permit."
+- Individuals requiring Handicap parking should contact the Police Department for issuance of a temporary "Handicapped Parking Permit."
 These permits are valid on campus for no more than 30 days a semester.
 A physician's statement is required.
 Temporary handicap permits issued by a state are valid on campus.
 If you are a student or faculty/staff you must also have a valid NMU parking permit to park on campus with a Handicap permit issued through Parking Services or through the state.

 - Must be removed from the vehicle.

 Registration Fee Refund

 - Students graduating and departing the university at the end of the fall semester can be reimbursed one half of the amount paid during the fall semester for motor vehicle registration.
 Forms must be filed with the Police Department within 30 days from the last day of classes for a refund.
 All other registration fees are non-refundable.

 I authorize the Police Department Parking and Traffic department to release information relevant to parking permits, tickets and account balances to the following individual(s).
 I understand this release will be in effect through August 31, 2021.